 In addition, the program will provide a means by which to match those seeking research opportunities with the program directors that have available positions.
 This venue for communication with established faculty is critical in identification of a mentor.

-Finally, the placement of the Retreat at the time of the SID annual meeting allows attendees to establish connections with each other, and to other meeting attendees.
+The placement of the Retreat at the time of the SID Annual Meeting allows attendees to establish connections with each other, and to other meeting attendees.
 These social networks foster collegiality, collaborations, an appreciation for the creative, multidisciplinary nature of science and other productive interactions.
 For example, residents may meet PhD trainees who are working to improve skin imaging, or high throughput molecular detection and can share their understanding of clinical problems on which this science would be suitably focused.
 Sustained exposure to the entire spectrum of dermatologic research will influence the trainees as they make their career decision, as well as build their enthusiasm for this area of science.